 Delvey was also savvy enough to target the right city as her mark, and at the right time.
 Josh Glancy points out that she possessed an instinctive sense of how to exploit contemporary New York: “Con artists reflect the time they live in because they demonstrate what people want to believe.
 So Anna Delvey was the perfect scam merchant for the age of the influencer.
 If Kim Kardashian can waltz into the Oval Office to discuss prison reform, might Delvey not also acquire the life she longed for by creating a seductive avatar?
 Aside from the criminal fraud, this is what other influencers do all the time.”

-Today’s social media also provided the perfect platform for exhibiting her elaborate hoax.
-Take, for example, a selfie posted on Delvey’s now defunct Instagram (where she had over 40k followers): her trademark oversized sunglasses, with a private plane behind her; #Basel (the lavish art fair); a comment from a follower: “Nice jet.
+Social media also provided the perfect platform for exhibiting her elaborate hoax.
+Take, for example, a selfie posted on Delvey’s now defunct Instagram (where she had over 40k followers): her trademark oversized sunglasses, with a private plane behind her, and one hashtag “#Basel” (the lavish art fair), followed by a comment from a follower: “Nice jet.
 Yours?
 Impressive.”

-A marked target audience (or “targets” in this case)
+A marked target audience (or “marks” in this case)

-Delvey honed in on her targets and seemed to have an agenda for each of them.
-Flashing cash (she wasknown for handing out crisp $100.00 tips like leaflets), hosting extravagant parties and picking up the tabs (or so people had thought) gave credibility to her brand.
-As Jessica Pressler pointed out in her expose: “Anna looked at the soul of New York and recognized that if you distract people with shiny objects, with large wads of cash, with the indicia of wealth, if you show them the money, they will be virtually unable to see anything else.
+Delvey honed in on her marks and seemed to have an agenda for each of them.
+Flashing cash (she was known for handing out crisp $100.00 tips like leaflets to hotel staff), hosting extravagant parties and picking up the tabs (or so people had thought) gave credibility to her brand.
+As Jessica Pressler pointed out in her expose: “Anna looked at the soul of New York and recognized that if you distract people with shiny objects, with large wads of cash, with the indicia of wealth, if you show them the money, they will be virtually unable to see anything else.”
 And the thing was: It was so easy.

 But pull a thread…

-She certainly didn’t.
-Aside from the destruction they do along the way, perhaps the most unfortunate part of a scam brand is the shallowness that’s often left after their scam brand inevitably crumbles.
-Despite the shiny facets to their strong (but deceitful) brand, a weak foundation often resides underneath; you almost certainly won’t find core branding attributes like authenticity and empathy (and certainly not remorse), as these are mostly foreign to the sociopath’s brain.
-Justice Diane Kiesel has already noticed this in the courtroom with Delvey: “I see no remorse…She seems more concerned about who is going to play her in the movie than what she’s done to the people she allegedly took advantage of”.
+Aside from the destruction they do along the way, perhaps the most unfortunate part of a scam brand is the emptiness that’s often left after their scam brand inevitably crumbles.
+Despite the shiny facets to their strong (but deceitful) brand, a weak foundation often resides underneath; you almost certainly won’t find core branding attributes like authenticity and empathy (and certainly not remorse), as these are mostly foreign to someone with sociopathic tendencies.

-So the patina of the personal brand that once dazzled New York has now faded.
-But I’m certain this isn’t the last we’ll be hearing of Anna Delvey.
-Even from the confines of Rikers Island, this grifter continues to make a name for herself in the media spotlight, but now there’s a new twist to her brand.
-There’s even talk of a Netflix series and a Hollywood movie.
-After all, given the success of past blockbusters like Catch Me if You Can (also based on a true story), perhaps it’s not all that suprising that Delvey’s story captured the attention of Hollywood.
+But just when we thought the lustre of the personal brand that once dazzled New York had faded, this grifter gal continued to make a name for herself even from the confines of Rikers Island when Shonda Rhimes brought her story to the small screen.
+After all, given the success of past blockbusters like Catch Me if You Can (also based on a true story), perhaps it’s not all that surprising that Delvey’s story captured the attention of Rhimes.
+And there were plenty of us who tuned in with fascination to take a fascinating peek.